Anthony D. Smith: Nations and nation-states

 When speaking of nation-states Smith notes, "We may term a state a ‘nation-state’ only if and when a single ethnic and cultural population inhabits the boundaries of a state, and the boundaries of that state are coextensive with the boundaries of that ethnic and cultural population".

 Smith defines nationalism as "an ideological movement for attaining and maintaining autonomy, unity and identity on behalf of a population deemed by some of its members to constitute an actual or potential 'nation'".

 A nation, meanwhile, is "a named population sharing a historic territory, common myths and historical memories, a mass public culture, a common economy and common legal rights and duties for its members".
 Ethnies are, in turn, defined as "named units of population with common ancestry myths and historical memories, elements of shared culture, some link with a historic territory and some measure of solidarity, at least among their elites".
 The boundaries of an ethnie can be quite recognisable even when not all of its characteristics appear at the same time.
 It is, in other words, not a question of a smallest common denominator.

 Smith states that even when nations are the product of modernity, it is possible to find ethnic elements that survive in modern nations.
 Ethnic groups are different from nations.
 Nations are the result of a triple revolution that begins with the development of capitalism and leads to a bureaucratic and cultural centralisation along with a loss of power by the Church.
 Smith, however, maintains that there are also many cases of ancient nations and so cannot be considered a modernist.
 He is often regarded as the 'founding father' of ethno-symbolism.
 Smith's ethno-symbolist approach has been critically examined by several modernist scholars.

+In his 2008 book, The Cultural Foundations of Nations, Smith compared several civilizations of the ancient Near East, including Judah/Judea, Egypt, Assyria, Persia, and Greece, to assess whether nations existed before the modern era.
+He concluded that only Egypt and Judah showed sufficient evidence to be defined as nations, arguing that both combined a strong political framework with a unifying religious ideology.
+Nevertheless, Egyptian religion, tied to the divine Pharaoh, left ordinary Egyptians increasingly distant from temple worship under foreign rule, allowing Christianity to displace it; Judaism, by contrast, married to the ideal of the Covenant, proved capable of transformation and increasingly embraced the wider population, particularly after the Maccabean Revolt and the rise of the Pharisees, through its combination of "God, Torah and Temple" and "myths of ethnic election and the Promised Land."
+Smith further argued that this "self-renewing religion," carried forward through Judaism, Christianity and Islam, strongly influenced the later development of nations.